CAT Exam > CAT Notes > Quantitative Aptitude (Quant) > CAT Bible: 11 Steps to Clear CAT Exam

 • Special thanks to Abhinav Gupta (IIM Kozhikode) and Ritika Jain (IIM A) for reviewing the final drafts.

-This section aims at helping you to devise a well-planned preparation strategy for the upcoming CAT exam.
-Let’s have a look at the fool-proof STEP by STEP preparation strategy for preparing for the CAT exam.
+This section aims to help you devise a well-planned preparation strategy for the upcoming CAT exam.
+Let’s have a look at the fool-proof STEP-by-STEP preparation strategy for preparing for the CAT exam.

 Step 1: Understand the exam, make a mental plan and prepare yourself.

-• Understand the exam pattern and syllabus: Although there's no defined syllabus of CAT but EduRev team has done exhaustive research from previous year papers & best books recommended by toppers and has compiled the detailed CAT syllabus, which you can read here.
+• Understand the exam pattern and syllabus: Although there's no defined CAT syllabus, but the EduRev team has done exhaustive research from previous years' papers & best books recommended by toppers and has compiled the detailed CAT syllabus, which you can read here.

 • Make a Strategy & Time-table: A comprehensive plan needs to be in place before you start preparing for the exam.
 Whether you are a student or a working professional, you need to give at least 2 hours on a daily basis and devote a good amount of time on the weekends.
-And if you are preparing on a daily basis, you should divide your time for preparing different sections in a balanced manner in order to wrap the CAT Syllabus.
+If you are preparing on a daily basis, you should divide your time for preparing different sections in a balanced manner to cover the CAT Syllabus.

 • Start reading to develop reading speed: Go through novels, journals, or reputed magazines regularly to ace the verbal section smoothly.

-Step 2: Take a Diagnostic Test to understand where you stand
+Step 2: Take a Mock Test to understand where you stand

-• Give a Mock Test or a PYQ: It is highly recommended to attempt a Previous Year Papers (PYQs) and Mock test to understand the type of CAT Exam Pattern, the type of questions you will face in the exam, their composition, topics which are being asked, and their format.
+• Give a Mock Test or a PYQ: It is highly recommended to attempt Previous Year Papers (PYQs) and Mock Tests to gain a clear understanding of the CAT Exam Pattern, including the types of questions, their structure, frequently asked topics, and overall format.

 EduRev provides All India Rank (AIR) & in-depth analysis after every test that you attempt.
 You also get to know the average time taken by the students across the country to attempt a particular question.
 Continuous analysis & improvement is really important for every CAT aspirant.